SergioDeluque1/SergioDeluque1-/README.md

 > ***I love to make friends. so if you want to say hi, I'll be happy to meet you more!😊***

 ### 💭 Ask me about
+- 💬 Ask me about programming in general, I am always <br> available to help and learn together.
 - Astronomy 🔭
 - Blockchain ⛓
 - Design 🎨